 Putting money into a regular savings account is a great way to set aside money and earn a bit of interest for your Christmas spending.

-You’ll pay money into the account for a set period of time and usually won’t be allowed to withdraw any of the funds that you’ve saved (although some providers might let you make a very limited number of withdrawals over a certain timeframe).
+You’ll need to pay cash into your account each month for a set period of time and usually won’t be allowed to withdraw any of the funds during that time (although some providers might let you make a very limited number of withdrawals).
 If you find it difficult to leave your money alone, you’ll like that access isn’t easy before the term is up.

 2. High-interest savings account